 The obvious answer to this question is by bike through GettysBike Tours.
 Not only are they our sponsor, but we founded the business in 2005, though we are not the current owners.
 It was designed because no one was successfully doing it at the time, though some had tried.
 Those that tried failed because, we believed, they didn't design the tours (or the business itself) with the tourist in mind.
 They applied a "one-size-fits-all" approach to bicycle tours in Gettysburg because, well, they weren't from Gettysburg.
-Until we started the business, we weren't from Gettysburg either, but we toured it almost religiously.
-We had to learn to think like a local once we became locals, but we never lost our memories of being a tourist (this is probably why I get easily frustrated by the old ways of doing things around here; they just don't work for the tourist.)
+Until we started the business, we weren't from Gettysburg either, but we toured it almost religiously, so, by the time we became locals, we never lost our memories of being a tourist.

-Anyway, GettysBike was designed to be an experience and it was borne out of a very simple desire we had: to come somewhat close to the hardships soldiers had to face.
+GettysBike Tours was designed to be an experience and it was born out of a very simple desire we had: to come somewhat close to the hardships soldiers had to face.
 You won't get even a whiff of that from an automobile.
 Certainly not from the sky.
-The best way is to eat very little and walk miles a day, but who has the time?
+The best way to experience what a Civil War soldier experienced is to eat very little and walk miles a day, either sit around in camp for days or weeks or months on end or be thrown into a horrific battle only to retire to camp that night with half the friends you woke up with that morning.
+But who has time for that?
 So, the great compromise is a bike tour.
 Only then can you get an appreciation for "the high ground" (grunted like Sam Elliott in Gettysburg).
 Or how the elements affect your progress.
 Then, top that off with one of several Licensed Battlefield Guides telling you what happened along the way.
 The best part, to me, is feeling the wind in your face as you ride around (hint: it helps cool you better than AC.
 I swear)

 Speaking of horses, you can also take horse-drawn carriage rides and tours.
 Again, more than one company, soooooo...